-Lisha Kill Preserve is a 2.3 mile lightly trafficked loop trail located near Schenectady, NY that features beautiful wild flowers and is good for all skill levels.
+Lisha Kill Preserve is a 2.3 mile lightly trafficked loop trail located near Schenectady, New York that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 cross country skiing

 Beautiful forest, small creek, nice easy walk.
 The Lisha Kill Preserve, owned by the Nature Conservancy, is a rare example of an old growth forest in a developed area.
 Some of trees (Eastern white pine and Eastern hemlock) are estimated to be well over 200 years old.
 Route 7 was originally slated to pass through this lovely forest.
 Through the efforts of local residents, it was saved for future generations.
 The trail (marked with red) heads south crossing a creek on a small bridge.
 Soon you reach a T-intersection.
 Bear right and continue along the top edge of the ravine.
 The trail drops down to the level of the stream before climbing again and returning you back at the T-intersection.
 Turn right and head back to the parking area.
 A short spur trail (marked with white and blue) leads to a housing development off of Rosendale Rd.

 Great hike today with my daughter.
 All the trails were in great shape with no ice and just a little mud to slow us down in the steep spots.
 We heard a great horned owl hooting from deep in the pines.
 Cool!

 Beautiful area for a walk in the woods that is in the capital district.
 I wouldn't call it a hike, but walking isn't a category here, and really, what's the difference?

 icy yet serene.
 It was cold and trails were icy.
 It was amazing how the family really got into it and ended with some great conversation, few landed on their bottoms and we all couldn't stop ROLF!